guilhermerodz/input-otp/README.md

   // Render function creating the slots
   render: (props: RenderProps) => React.ReactElement
+  // PS: Render prop is mandatory, except in cases
+  // you'd like to consume the original Context API.
+  // (search for Context in this docs)

   // The class name for the root container containerClassName?: string